YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 * Vocabulary
 <br/>
-What's the meaning of TBD
+Give two synonyms to the word _decisive_

 <br/>
-### Domain-specific factual data:
+### Factual data - Domain specific:
-Since I'm a developer and this blog assumes its readers are too, I'll use programming factual data here but you could easily see how it translates to other professions.
+Since I'm a developer and this blog assumes its readers are too, I'll use programming factual data here but you could see how it translates to many other professions.

 * Shortcuts
 <br/>